-- 1.4 ARM Cortex-M7 exceptions and interrupts - R13 is Stack Pointer (SP) for maintaining the stack, typically used for local variables and function call frames.
+- 2. R13 is Stack Pointer (SP) for maintaining the stack, typically used for local variables and function call frames.
 The Cortex-M7 contains two physically different stack pointers for different privilege levels: - a.
-The Main Stack Pointer (MSP) is the default Stack Pointer after reset and is mainly used when the processor runs in privileged or system mode. - b.
-The Process Stack Pointer (PSP) can only be used in unprivileged or user mode. - 3.
+The Main Stack Pointer (MSP)is the default Stack Pointer after reset and is mainly used when the processor runs in privileged or system mode. - The Process Stack Pointer (PSP) can only be used in unprivileged or user mode. - 3.
 R14 is Link Register (LR), which stores the return address when calling subroutines or functions.
-On reset, the processor sets the LR value to 0xFFFFFFF. - R15 is Program Counter (PC), which holds the memory address of the currently executing instruction.
+On reset, the processor sets the LR value to 0xFFFFFFFF. - 4.
+R15 is Program Counter (PC), which holds the memory address of the currently executing instruction.